 It’s time the sex abuser that assaulted you when you were a minor got what they deserved.
-The statute of limitations for Michigan that may affect your case is listed here:
+The statute of limitations for Michigan that affect your case are listed here:

 - The Statute of Limitations in Michigan allows a victim to file a personal injury suit 2 years after your 18th birthday and there is no Statute of Limitations for suits charging assault, battery, or false imprisonment.
 MICH.
 COMP.
 LAWS § 600.5805(2).

 - If the sex abuse victim was under the age of 18 or was insane at the time the assault was committed, insane, the victim has 1 year to file suit after the disability is removed if the normal Statute has already elapsed.
 MICH.
 COMP.
 LAWS § 600.5851

 - There is no discovery rule for claims that victims did not recognize the causal connection between the sex abuse and the injuries.
 See, e.g. Lemmerman v.
 Fealk, 201 Mich.
 App.
 544, 507 N.W.
 2d 226 (1993).